11 Erlang

 It’s straightforward to install on Ubuntu,

-just use apt install
+just use apt install.

 In the script,

-we need to compile the module aoc11
+we need to compile the module aoc11 stored in file aoc11.erl

-and then run its main
+and then run its main function:

 $ erl